rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 }
 ```

 Our show rule `show heading` tells Typst to just target headings.
-From there, we again use a set rule to specify the font, size, and weight.
-At this point, all of headings are the exact same size:
+From there, we again use a set rule to specify the font, color, size, and weight.
+At this point, all of the headings are still the exact same size:

 ![](typst-report-typst-headings-basic.png)